By Lucinda A. Nolan

 Sister M. Rosalia Walsh.
 (1937).
 Child psychology and religion.
 New York: P.J.
 Kenedy & Sons Publishers.

 This text represents the foundational work and educational theory upon which the Adaptive Way was built.
 The principles of educational and developmental psychology, so commonly understood by teachers today, is presented in their newness with the clarity and deep insight that only years of experience in teaching children can bring.

 Sister M. Rosalia Walsh.
 (1966).
 Teaching religion the adaptive way.
 (Post Vatican II Edition).
 St. Paul, MN: Catechetical Guild.

 This is the culminating edition of Walsh's classic teaching manual for catechists of Catholic children who attend public schools.
 It is comprehensive in scope and meticulous in detail.
 The Post Vatican II edition reflects development in the Adaptive Way methodology, especially in its broader inclusion of the use of scripture.

 Lucinda A. Nolan

-Lucinda A. Nolan is retired Assistant Professor of Religious Education and Catechetics, The Catholic University of America.
-She earned the Ph.D.in Religion and Religious Education from Fordham University in New York.
-She has taught courses at Lewis University, Santa Clara University, Saint Elizabeth’s College, Sacred Heart University, and Dominican University of California.
+Lucinda A. Nolan is retired Assistant Professor of Religious Education and Catechetics at The Catholic University of America.
+She earned the Ph.D. in Religion and Religious Education from Fordham University in New York.
+Dr. Nolan has published numerous articles and is co-editor of Educators in the Catholic Intellectual Tradition (2009).
+She has taught courses in theology, religious education, faith formation and catechetics at Lewis University, Santa Clara University, St. Elizabeth’s College, Sacred Heart University and Dominican University of California.